gradle/gradle/subprojects/docs/src/docs/release/notes.md

-Gradle 2.3 brings some nice new capabilities to dependency management, as well as improvements to a couple of core plugins.
+Gradle 2.3 brings some nice new capabilities to dependency management and IDE support, as well as improvements to some core plugins.

-A much requested feature is the ability to access the Ivy and Maven metadata artifacts that Gradle uses to perform dependency resolution.
+A long requested feature has been the ability to access metadata artifacts like `ivy.xml` and `pom.xml`, that Gradle uses to perform dependency resolution.
 Using the Artifact Query API, you now have direct access to these raw metadata artifacts.
 This could be useful for generating an offline repository, inspecting the files for custom metadata, and much more.

+IDE support in Gradle continues to improve, and Gradle 2.3 brings enhancements to the Gradle tooling API together with numerous bug fixes in our IDE plugins.
+Of note, this release brings much better integration with the Eclipse Web Tools Platform via the `eclipse-wtp` plugin.

 As always, this Gradle release benefits from a large number of community contributions.
-These include substantial improvements to the
+These include substantial enhancements to the
-ANTLR and Build Comparison plugins, as well as many of the issues that have been fixed in this release.
+`antlr`, `compare-gradle-builds` and `application` plugins, as well as many bug fixes and improvements.

-Under the covers, a lot of progress has been made on the new configuration and component models.
-While this progress may not be visible to your builds, it is evidenced in some of the changes made to the native component plugins.
-Expect to see more about this exciting progress in an upcoming release announcement.

 ## New and noteworthy